-(16) The QSE representing an ESR, in order to charge the ESR, must submit RTM Energy Bids, and the ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
-An ESR may telemeter a status of OUTL only if the ESR is in Outage status.
+(17) The QSE representing an ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
+An ESR may telemeter a status of OUT only if the ESR is in Outage status.

-6.5.7.3.1 Determination of Real-Time On-Line Reliability Deployment Price Adder
+6.5.7.3.1 Determination of Real-Time Reliability Deployment Price Adder

-(1) The following categories of reliability deployments are considered in the determination of the Real-Time On-Line Reliability Deployment Price Adder:
+(1) The following categories of reliability deployments are considered in the determination of the Real-Time Reliability Deployment Price Adder for Energy, and the Real-Time Reliability Deployment Price Adders for Ancillary Services:

 (a) RUC-committed Resources, except for those whose QSEs have opted out of RUC Settlement in accordance with paragraph (12) of Section 5.5.2, Reliability Unit Commitment (RUC) Process;